I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 Unpaid rent.
 If you don’t pay your rent on time, or if you don’t pay in full, the landlord can give you a 10-day eviction notice.
 If you haven’t paid your utilities in time, the landlord can give you a written demand to pay.
 If you don’t pay up within 30 days, the landlord can give you a 10-day eviction notice.

 The tenant broke certain rules.
-A landlord can give you a one-month eviction notice “for cause.”
-The law sets out the specific situations where a landlord can end a tenancy because of something the tenant did, or didn’t do.
+A landlord can give you a one-month eviction notice “for cause.”The law sets out the specific situations where a landlord can end a tenancy because of something the tenant did, or didn’t do.

 The landlord or their close family are moving in.
-If the landlord plans to use the rental property for themselves or a close family member, they can give you a four-month eviction notice.
+If the landlord plans to use the rental property for themselves or a close family member, they can give you a three-month eviction notice.
 A close family member is a spouse, parent, or child of the landlord (or child of their spouse).
 The landlord must honestly intend to follow through on these plans.

 The landlord plans to do major renovations.
 In this case, the landlord must ask the Residential Tenancy Branch for permission to evict you.
 They can’t simply give you an eviction notice.
 The notice period is four months.